laurashen/data-science-sequencing.github.io/assignments/assignment2.md

 2. The support of a $$k$$-mer spectrum is the $$k$$-mer spectrum with the value of all non-zero $$k$$-mers set to 1.
 Give the assembly of TAAAAACCCCAAAAAG from the support of its 5-mer spectrum.
 How many different assemblies are consistent with the support of this 5-mer spectrum?

-3. Study the implementation of de Bruijn graph assembler by Ben Langmead [here](http://nbviewer.jupyter.org/github/BenLangmead/comp-genomics-class/blob/master/notebooks/CG_deBruijn.ipynb).
-Tweak it so that the input is a set of L length reads, rather than a genome.
+3. Study the implementation of the de Bruijn graph assembler by Ben Langmead [here](http://nbviewer.jupyter.org/github/BenLangmead/comp-genomics-class/blob/master/notebooks/CG_deBruijn.ipynb).
+You should copy and paste the code from the top cell into your notebook as you will use this to class to perform assembly.
+Note that you will need to pass a list of reads (strings) as the ```strIter``` argument when initializing an instance of the class (see ```__iter___```).
+You will use the ```eulerianWalkOrCycle``` method to obtain a list of $$k-1$$-mers corresponding to an Eulerian walk through the graph.
+Write a function that obtains the assembly from this list of $$k-1$$-mers (i.e. if the list is ['ABCD','BCDE'] with $$k=5$$, then your function should return 'ABCDE').

 4. Write a function to generate random reads.
 The input should be the number of reads generated $$N$$ and the length $$L$$ of each read generated.
 The output should be $$N$$ random length-$$L$$ sequences of nucleotides.
 Generate a random length-100 genome.

 5. Write a function to sample reads from a genome.
 The input should be the genome, the number of reads generated $$N$$, and the length $$L$$ of each read generated.
 Assuming that $$L = 10$$, how many reads do you need to achieve a coverage depth of 30?
-Generate this number of reads and give the assembly using your solution for part 3.
-What is Hamming distance between your assembly and the genome?
+Generate this number of reads and give the assembly using your code from part 3.

 6. Write a modified version of the previous function for sampling reads from a genome with error.
 Generate random length-10 reads with 5% error rate and a coverage of 30.
-Give the assembly using your solution for part 3.
-What is Hamming distance between your assembly and the genome?
+Give the assembly using your code for part 3.
 What do you observe?
+You may want to rerun your code for 4-6 to make sure your observations are consistent.

 ### Question III: Alignment of random strings